guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "I already know how to cuss and fight, thank you very much.
 But you have strong hands, you'll make a great digger; I'll give two mites for you."
 "Take him!"

-"And here's two lifes at once, one wiser than the other!
+"And here's two lives at once, one wiser than the other!
 Who wants them?"
 "What is it with them?
-One is constanly laughing, the other one is constantly crying.
+One is constantly laughing, the other one is constantly crying.
 Why are you laughing?"
 "I'm laughing at you: you think you're buying a slave, while actually you're just buying atoms, void, and infinity."
 "That you're full of void, I can see that alright.
 And why are you crying?"
 "I'm crying, because everything comes and goes, because there's grief in every joy, and joy in every grief, because there's no eternity in the eternity, and the eternity is only a child playing dice."